KenNyakundi01/minute-pitch/README.md

 Set up and activate the virtual environment

-Make the installations and run the manage.py
+Make the installations as per the requirements.txt and run the manage.py

 ## Author